Richardson Dilworth

 Richardson K. Dilworth (August 29, 1898 – January 23, 1974) was an American Democratic Party politician who served as the 91st mayor of Philadelphia from 1956 to 1962.
 He twice ran as the Democratic nominee for governor of Pennsylvania, in 1950 and in 1962.
 He is to date the last White Anglo-Saxon Protestant mayor of Philadelphia.

 Education and early career

 He was born in Pittsburgh to Joseph Richardson Dilworth and Annie Hunter (Wood) Dilworth.
 He enlisted in the Marine Corps in World War I and was commissioned as an officer in World War II.
 In 1938, he joined the law firm of Dilworth Paxson.
 In 1921 he graduated from Yale University, where he was a member of Scroll and Key and Delta Kappa Epsilon, and lettered for the varsity football team.
 In 1926 he graduated from Yale Law School, afterwards becoming an attorney in Philadelphia.
-On August 6, 1935, he married Ann Elizabeth Kaufman.
-They had a daughter, Deborah, and a son, Richardson Jr.
+He was married to the former Elizabeth Brockie from 1922 to 1935, and they had four children.
+On August 6, 1935, a week after divorcing his first wife, he married Ann Elizabeth Kaufman.
+They had two children.